2018 14

 Latour 1953 92p

 Tasted twice - last time in October 2021.
 Not consistent notes.
 Medium red.
-Latour made in light version with luscious blackcurrants, well-crafted and with fine length on the palate.
-There was a fight in this wine about who was in the driving seat, between fruit and tannin, but either of the competitors hadn't been able to take command on its own.
-The wine was in splendid condition but should be consumed in 1-2 years.
+This Latour was made in a light version with luscious blackcurrants, was well-crafted, and had a fine length on the palate.
+There was a fight inside this wine about who was in the driving seat, between fruit and tannin, but neither of the competitors could take command on its own.
+The wine was in splendid condition, but should be consumed in 1-2 years.
 It was in March 2006.
 91p.
 I experienced a better bottle in October 2021.
-It presented itself somewhat dusty with notes of tobacco leaves and grilled bacon.
-Rather elegant than powerful with delicate complexity and balance.
+It was a somewhat dusty wine with notes of tobacco leaves and grilled bacon.
+Rather elegant than powerful, with delicate complexity and balance.
 After one hour in the glass, it picked up a scent of grated milk chocolate on the nose, making the wine very seductive.
 93p.

 Latour 1951 87p

 Tasted in March 2006.
-Close to Latour 1958 concerning style, but barely so well-balanced and aromatic.
+Close to Latour 1958 in style, but not quite as well-balanced and aromatic.
 It's a lovely wine for immediate consumption.

 Latour 1950 89p

 Tasted in March 2006.
-It reminded me much of Latour 1955, but the wine here was lighter and barely so long in the aftertaste.
+It reminded me much of Latour 1955, but the wine here was lighter and had a barely noticeable aftertaste.
 It had peaked several years ago.

 Latour 1949 0p